 Moreover, there are at least two Ruby on Rails applications which are likely to ensure its long life and progress.

-Technologies used in the development of an ecommerce platform will determine its performance, stability, and security.
+Rails technologies used in the development of an eCommerce platform will determine its performance, stability, and security.
 When choosing the framework, it’s crucial to consider the following factors and requirements:

 Spree is another modular and API-driven Rails ecommerce solution.
 It’s supported and continuously updated by an active community.
 Developers love its flexibility and extensibility, and businesses benefit from its short time-to-market and scalability.